-The ETC has not implemented any specific features for Solar System targets, but can be used to approximate reflected sunlight and thermal emission from them.
+The ETC includes template spectra of the Sun and giant planets, and can be used to approximate reflected sunlight and thermal emission from satellites and minor bodies.

 See also: JWST Exposure Time Calculator Overview

-Reflected light can be approximated using the Phoenix stellar model G2V template spectrum, and thermal emission can be approximated using the blackbody template.
+Template spectra are available in the ETC for the giant planets.
+For satellites and minor bodies, the reflected light component can be approximated using the Phoenix stellar model G2V template spectrum or the solar template spectrum, and thermal emission can be approximated using the blackbody template.
 The user must determine the correct normalizations to apply to those template spectra in order to accurately represent the emission from their target on a given date.
 Targets expected to have both reflected light and thermal emission components within the wavelength range of interest can be specified as two sources that coincide in the ETC scene.

 Normalizing target spectra

 The emission from a target has to be normalized in a way to represent the physics controlling the flux density of the spectrum as received at JWST.
 These factors include: